 (4) A contravention of this clause by a person does not invalidate a decision of the Board or committee.

-[Clause 10 amended by No. 25 of 2007 s.
+[Clause 10 amended: No. 25 of 2007 s.
 19(2).]

 11. Director etc. with material interest not to vote etc.

 (1) A director or committee member who has a material interest in a matter being considered by the Board or committee —